 Introducing TEP ZEPI, an object / experience by Hair and Space Museum

 Since around 2010, David and I have been collaborating on multimedia installations and performances as Hair and Space Museum.
-We have performed a 12-hour improvisation to overnight audiences at Seattle University’s Hedreen Gallery, contributed a sound and video feedback installation to Bumbershoot 2012, and even performed at a book release party at Family Business Gallery in New York, but as of yet, we have been too busy with our primary project Midday Veil to give HSM a proper physical musical release.
+We have performed a 12-hour improvisation to overnight audiences at Seattle University’s Hedreen Gallery, contributed a sound and video feedback installation to Bumbershoot 2012, and even performed at a book release party at Family Business Gallery in New York, but as of yet, we have been too busy with our other project Midday Veil to give HSM a proper physical musical release.
 The LxWxH box set seemed like a great forum for creating a handmade, short run physical release that could also serve as an art object.

 TEP ZEPI is an edition of ten lathe cut 7″ records featuring a 5-minute improvised composition on each side.
 Inspired by the Voyager 1 Golden Record, as well as a recent re-watch of the 1997 film adaptation of Carl Sagan’s Contact, we decided we wanted to make a special sculptural package for the record that contained instructions for the assembly of an object of unknown origin to accompany the musical experience.